Length 1,350 HoursAdmissionsContacts

 This program is approved by the Florida State Board of Nursing

 - National Association for Practical Nurse Education & Service, Inc. - www.napnes.org

 - National Council for State Board of Nursing - www.ncsbn.org

 Minimum Attendance Requirement: 94%

-Basic Skills Entrance/Exit Requirements: Student's competency in reading, math, and language is pre-assessed using the Test of Adult Basic Education (TABE).
-Required basic skills grade levels are: Reading-11, Math-11, and Language-11.
+Basic Skills Entrance/Exit Requirements: Student's competency in computation (mathematics) and communication (reading/language arts) is pre-assessed; required basic skills grade levels are: Computation - 11 and Communication - 11.